 Solution: Cross-sell products which are relevant to the last purchase made by a user

-You can do this by creating broad segments like users who have purchased entertainment devices, household appliances etc. The idea is to reach out to users whose behaviour suggests that they may be shopping to set up a new household.
+You can do this by creating broad segments like users who have purchased entertainment devices, household appliances, etc. The idea is to reach out to users whose behavior suggests that they may be shopping to set up a new household.

 To identify these users, you can create a segment wherein a user, who has either bought/ added to cart - a product from both the categories is included.
 Then all you need to do is set up a triggered campaign to cross-sell related household products and appliances!

 The biggest problem faced by businesses is understanding where to begin when segmenting their user base.
 There are numerous ways to slice the cake - you simply need to find the best way suited to your business needs.

 Here are a few guidelines to help you out:

 Before you set out to segment your user base, have a clear idea of your goals - what do you hope to achieve by creating user segments?

 - Is it - driving new users to make their first purchase?